Consensys/doc.web3signer/docs/reference/cli/subcommands.md

 ### `watermark-repair`

-Updates the [slashing protection low watermark or high watermark](https://eips.ethereum.org/EIPS/eip-3076) for all validators.
+Updates the [slashing protection low or high watermark](https://eips.ethereum.org/EIPS/eip-3076) for all validators.
+You can only increase the low watermark, not decrease it.
-This will not move the low watermark lower, the low watermark can only be increased.
-If setting the high watermark, care should be taken to set this to a future epoch and slot.
-Setting a high watermark will prevent the validator from signing at or beyond this point.
+If you set the high watermark, you should set this to a future epoch and slot.
+Setting a high watermark prevents the validator from signing at or beyond this point.

 :::caution
 We only recommend this subcommand for advanced users.